|

 their records for cleaning.

-If you cannot find the fat free alcohol, you may use the 'spiritus
+you cannot find the fat free alcohol, you may use the 'spiritus ketonatus

-ketonatus fortior' type which is always less greasy than some commercial
+fortior' type which is always less greasy than some commercial record

-record cleaners with greasing additives.
-The addition of isopropyl
+cleaners with greasing additives.
+The addition of isopropyl is specifically

-is specifically advised if you cannot find the fat free alcohol.
-Be
+advised if you cannot find the fat free alcohol.
+Be sure that the

 Use